radinformatics/whatisit/README.md

 ### Loading Test Data
 The test dataset consists of reports and annotations for ~100K radiologist reports from Stanford Medicine, de-identified (and data is NOT available in this repo).
-To load the data, you should use the script [scripts/upload_demo.py](scripts/upload_demo.py).
+To load the data, you should first push it to the instance, like this:

+      cd whatisit/scripts
+      gcloud compute copy-files data.tsv whatisit-wordfish:/home/vanessa/whatisit/scripts --zone us-west1-a

+And then, after starting the application, use the script [scripts/upload_demo.py](scripts/upload_demo.py).
 First send the command to the instance to run the script:

       docker exec [containerID] python manage.py shell < scripts/upload_demo.py